 How is spastic cerebral palsy treated?

+During SDR, a neurosurgeon locates and selectively severs overactivated nerves at the base of the spinal column.
+The procedure is most commonly used to relax muscles and decrease chronic rigidity in one or both of the lower extremities.
 Benefits of SDR include immediate reduction of spasticity in patients ages 2 to 40 with spastic diplegia or spastic hemiplegia and reduced risk of spinal deformities in later years.
-Potential side effects include sensory loss, numbness or uncomfortable sensations in limb areas once supplied by the severed nerve.
+Potential side effects include sensory loss, numbness, or uncomfortable sensations in limb areas once supplied by the severed dorsal nerve rootlets.
 A large surgical case series (approximately 2,700 cases) showed a minimal risk of a cerebrospinal fluid leak or need for surgical fusion.

 At the Texas Comprehensive Spasticity Center, our affiliated physicians collaborate to provide personalized care for each patient, choosing the best treatment for each individual.
-The comprehensive team consists of a pediatric neurologist who specializes in movement disorders, three pediatric neurosurgeons, pediatric orthopedists and a pediatric physical medicine and rehabilitation specialist, plus physical and occupational therapists, a clinical trial program manager and physician assistants and medical assistants who coordinate care.
-This multidisciplinary approach ensures the most comprehensive specialized treatment for each patient, beginning with evaluation – observation, videos and medical tests – and continuing through treatment and therapy.
-To learn more about the Texas Comprehensive Spasticity Center, click here ».
+The comprehensive team consists of a pediatric neurologist who specializes in movement disorders, pediatric neurosurgeons, pediatric orthopedic surgeons, and pediatric physical medicine and rehabilitation physicians.
+Surgeons and physicians at TCSC treat patients alongside physical and occupational therapists, a clinical research coordinator, physician assistants, medical assistants, and a dedicated program coordinator.
+This multidisciplinary approach ensures the most comprehensive specialized treatment for each patient, beginning with evaluation – observation, videos, and medical tests – and continuing through treatment and therapy.
+To learn more about the Texas Comprehensive Spasticity Center, click here »

 Aubree was diagnosed as a baby with spastic triplegic cerebral palsy.
 In her case, both her legs and her left arm had spasticity – a condition that made her affected limbs rigid and stiff.
 Because of the spasticity, Aubree has had physical therapy since she was a baby to help manage it.
 She has needed assistance to help with her mobility and has used a pediatric walker since she was 4.
 “Walking on my own has always been my goal,” Aubree says.
 “Now, because I don’t have the spasticity, I have a much greater chance of that happening.”